dadmars/notes/database/influxdb.md

 > CREATE USER admin WITH PASSWORD 'admin' WITH ALL PRIVILEGES
 > CREATE USER realtime WITH PASSWORD 'realtime' WITH ALL PRIVILEGES
 > CREATE DATABASE realtime
+> CREATE USER other WITH PASSWORD 'other' WITH ALL PRIVILEGES
+> CREATE DATABASE other
 ```

 /etc/influxdb/influxdb.conf